How To Create Profitable Facebook Ads In Your Niche Without Going Broke [And Why People Love Shocked Cats]

 If you're like me, and most other internet users, I'm sure you hate banner ads by Google and other advertisers that appear on different websites.

-They disrupt user experience and are just plain annoying.
+They disrupt the user experience and are just plain annoying.

 So it's no surprise that more than 54% users don't trust banner ads and a whopping 30% find them completely intolerable.